Leaving a legacy: Why everyone needs an estate plan

 One of the more sensitive subjects you have to cover while putting together your estate plan is choosing who is responsible for making financial decisions after you die or in the event you are no longer medically able.
 Unfortunately, choosing a relative isn’t always the right decision if they don’t understand how to properly handle your financial affairs.

-Consumer Reports suggests naming “co-trustees, perhaps a relative and a professional such as a lawyer or financial adviser,” if you want to have a member of your family involved in the decision-making process, but need someone who knows more about how to best manage your finances.
+One option is to name co-trustees, with one being a relative and the other a professional such as a lawyer or financial advisor.
+That keeps a member of your family involved in the decision-making process, but includes someone who knows more about how to best manage your finances.

 When to re-evaluate your estate plan